 Our 19-week immersive requires a full-time commitment and will be rigorous - but not as rigorous as our 12-week course.
 You’ll be in class from 9am-7pm Monday-Friday for 19 weeks.
-In total, you’ll spend 45 hours per week in class and on projects, with no time requirements outside of class hours.
-This course is designed with homework, study, and project time built into the daily schedule.
+In total, you’ll spend 40 to 60 hours per week in class and on projects.
 This program is also designed with a built-in rest day.
 We call this a “Nine 9s” approach.
 You’ll be in the live class for nine consecutive weekdays of nine hours apiece, then there will be no class on the 10th day, which is typically a Friday.
 You can use that day off to rest, restore, and reflect, as these are powerful metacognitive tools for learning.

 Our programs are always designed with the student at the forefront.
 From our years of experience, we know that students at the beginning of their software engineering learning journey are more dependent on an instructor to teach them.
 Students who are already at an intermediate level are more self-directed (student-directed).